ManyKaufmann/gencg_2021/Journal/Day 01.md

 Day one was fun.

-### Game Sprouts
+### Game

-Played a game named "Sprouts" with Neela and Guiliana.
+Played a game named "Sprouts" with Neela and Giuliana.
 We tried to find out a tatic to always win, but it was quite difficult.
 Due discussing about tatics we came accross TicTacToe.
 After a while it was easier to find a strategy to win than on the other game.
 We also found out that, there is a 3D TicTacToe which sounds very interesting and we like to try out.

 <img src="../content/day01/sprout01.JPG" width="40%">
 <img src="../content/day01/sprout02.JPG" width="40%">